lgswa-25t2/milestone/latest/0-ProjectPlan.md

 ## Timeline & Milestones

 Below is a summary schedule and you need to refer to the task list.
 Some items may be added or changed.
+For each detailed information, please refer to [Schedule](./schedule.md).

 | **Phase**                            | **Duration** | **Key Deliverables**      |  **Key Activities**    |
 | ------------------------------------ | ------------ | ------------------------- |------------------------|